stakater-archive/StakaterCloudDocs-Archived/content/sre/security/rhacs/02-permissions.md

 We divide the rhacs users into 2 groups according to the interaction method:

-1. human users and
+1. Human users and
-2. machines users
+2. Machines users

 #### 1. Human Users